majeau-bettez/opendata_jie/dataDescriptor_guidelines.md

 -   Compilation methods

     -   How the data was obtained, reconciled
+    -   Precise description of the input data
+    -   Description of all necessary processing steps to produce the output data
+    -   Description or provision of the software / code that was used.

 -   Quality control and technical validation

     -   The analyses that were implemented to catch errors or to assess the overall validity of the dataset.
+    -   Description of the software / code that was used for validation.

 -   Reusability